Crews have officially begun working on the early stages of the Pattullo Bridge Replacement project, scheduled for completion in 2023.

-With this in mind, the 80-year-old crossing is in dire need of a makeover.
+As many have noticed, the original 80-year-old bridge has been in dire need of a makeover.
 Not only is the bridge old, but it is no longer able to accommodate the number of daily crossings.
 For this reason, the lanes on the bridge are being built 10% wider and will therefore accommodate heavier traffic.
-In addition, it will also make the bridge much safer.
+In addition, the bridge will be built with the possibility to expand into six lanes.

 Also, the bridge will have separated bike lanes and pedestrian paths on the edges in both directions.